Clark County Washington assistance programs.

 - The Navigation Program provides clothing, food, and transportation to the homeless.

 - Many other services are administered.
-Click here.
+Click here assistance from council for the homeless.

 Churches and Catholic Charities in Vancouver provide services across Clark County.
 While most of the support is non-monetary, from time to time the charity may have funds for paying expenses such as rent or heating bills.
 Most of the focus of the Clark County Washington agency though is on meeting basic needs.
 This includes food, free clothing, and resources such as the Kinship Navigator program.
 Another goal is on offering shelter and short term transitional housing to low income families and the homeless.
 Free legal aid may be provided too, in particular for immigrants.
 Continue with Clark County Washington Catholic Charity programs.